PolyphasicDevTeam/polytime/README.md

 2018-07-114 | 02:28:20 Beta
 ```

+# Usage
+Type `python polytime -h` or `python polytime --help` for a description of currently available flags.

 # Basic concept

 People on monophasic sleep schedules have the convenient concept of a "day" and they sleep at the end of it, right?
 That way they get a proper sense of productivity relative to their wake time.
 With this in mind a friend of mine defined a concept of an "arc", which is the period between 2 sleeping episodes and thought of creating a program to replace day based clocks with arc based ones.